Mason-MBdev/Mason-MBdev/README.md

 # About:
-Hi there, My name is Mason, a committed software dev at Wilfrid Laurier University.<br> Stay tuned for projects being completed and available soon.
+Hi there, My name is Mason, I code stuff that works sometimes.

 ### [Check out my website for more info!!](https://mbdev.ca/)